An epistle general to the churches in this final hour, with the elders and bishops:

 “…hear ye indeed, but understand not; and see ye indeed, but perceive not.”

 What is our concern?
-It all centers around one little word, which is very simple, yet widely misunderstood.
+It is a plague of sin in the modern churches, which is all centered around one little word, which is very simple, yet widely misunderstood.

 “fornication – n. sexual intercourse between unmarried persons.”
 (Webster’s Dictionary)